Here's some tips on how to take the gamey taste out of wild game.

-One of the best methods to eliminate the gamey taste of venison and other game meats is to soak it before freezing.
+One of the best methods to eliminate the gamey meat taste is to soak it before freezing.
 Which liquid mixture to use is one of the most debated topics of hunters over the last century.
-Everyone has an opinion as to what works and what doesn’t.
+Everyone has an opinion as to what works and what doesn't.

 However, a few of the most common soaking liquids are buttermilk, saltwater, white milk, vinegar, and lemon or lime juice.
 If you ask a hundred hunters which one they prefer, you'll probably get a hundred different answers.
 Our thoughts?
 Milk, or even yogurt, is your best bet, especially if it's going to be fried.
 Dairy has a way of essentially "bleeding out" wild game, which is likely the source of a lot of gaminess complaints.

-The important thing to remember is to marinade the meat in whichever sauce you choose for at least 2 to 3 hours prior to cooking.
-No matter if you choose to marinade in barbecue sauce, Italian dressing, or your own custom mix, you have to give the marinade time to soak into the meat.
+The important thing to remember is to marinate the meat in whichever sauce you choose for at least 2-3 hours prior to cooking.
+No matter if you choose to marinate in barbecue sauce, Italian dressing or your own custom mix, you have to give the marinade time to soak into the meat.
 For the best result, marinade overnight or for at least 12 hours.
 The longer a marinade is put to work, the more flavor you will impart on the meat being soaked.

 Find a Good Recipe

 The best way to make sure wild game turns into a tasty meal is to find a recipe you like and go for it.
 The Internet is filled with all kinds of recipes, including beef or pork recipes that can be converted to work for cooking venison or wild hog.